 Along with the acrobatic orcas, we watch whales of several other species on our San Juan Islands kayak tours.
 The minke whale, gray whale, humpback whale, Dall’s porpoise, and harbor porpoise are the five most frequently seen after the killer whale.

-Orca whales are seen by about two/thirds of our kayaking trip guests as most paddle with us during the peak whale-watching months.
+Orca whales are seen by nearly two-thirds of our multi-day kayaking trip guests.
 For month-by-month whale-watching success rates read the individual trip description pages by clicking on the left sidebar menu.
 You can significantly elevate your chances by joining a kayak trip during the peak months indicated.
 Selecting the longest kayak tour you have time for also increases whale-watching success.
-Orca whale watching is most reliable from late April through early October with killer whale activity peaking mid-May to mid-August.
+Orca whale-watching is most reliable from mid- April through mid-October with killer whale activity peaking June through September.
 Minke whales, more difficult to locate than orca whales due to their solitary habits, occur during the same period but most sightings are from mid-July to mid-October.
-Our two smallest whales, the Dall’s and harbor porpoises, are seen on more than three/fourths of our kayak tours in any month.
+Our two smallest whales, the Dall’s and harbor porpoises, are seen on nearly three-fourths of our kayak tours May through October with a slight peak in August and September.
 Gray whales, humpback whales, and white-sided dolphins are less frequently seen.

 Is Kayaking with Killer Whales Safe?